rhaiscript/book/src/rust/generic.md

 {{#include ../links.md}}

 Rust generic functions can be used in Rhai, but separate instances for each concrete type must be registered separately.

 This essentially _overloads_ the function with different parameter types as Rhai does not natively support generics but Rhai does support _function overloading_.

+Due to its dynamic nature, Rhai cannot monomorphize generic functions automatically.

+Monomorphization of generic functions must be performed manually.

 ```rust no_run
 use std::fmt::Display;